Tuesday, October 14, 2008

 It happened again just the other day at work.
 I was looking for something in my cubicle when a coworker who was waiting for me spoke aloud from across the room.
 I was completely out of visual range and partly around a corner.
 I caught perhaps one word of what she said and didn't pay much attention to it.
 Surely she wasn't expecting me to hear her under those circumstances.
 But actually she was.
 When I walked up to her I asked, "Were you talking to me?"
 She responded "Yes, but never mind".

 I know those two words are the bane of some people's existence.
-I've come across several stories like this complaint about a hearing spouse who says them.
 In this blog post Jamie Berke asks, "How does a deaf or hard of hearing person cope when told never mind?".

 Here's my response.
 I let it go.
 Here's why.
 Until two years ago I was blissfully unaware of my hearing loss.
 My life has been lived in the hearing world.
 Let me tell you that hearies talk a great deal about very little!
 I think that when asked to repeat something in a casual conversational setting, they realize in that moment that what they said was actually of no importance.
 It was just idle chatter.
 In other words it's not worth the effort it would take you to hear it.
 Possibly they've already forgotten what it was they did say.